-Underwriting entities are expected to build in a reasonable amount of time (e.g., minimum 2 weeks) for review by a function independent of the first line (i.e., risk management function) of loan documentation prior to signing the commitment letter.
+Underwriting entities are expected to build in a reasonable amount of time (e.g., 2 weeks) for review by a function independent of the first line (i.e., risk management function) of loan documentation prior to signing the commitment letter.

-Investors are expected to be given a reasonable amount of time (e.g., minimum 5 days) to review and consider the full loan documentation.
+Investors are expected to be given a reasonable amount of time (e.g., 5 working days) to review and consider the full loan documentation due to its long and complex nature.